Purpose and need |

 There is regular and significant congestion in the corridor today.
 Future projections show traffic growing to 65,000 vehicles per day south of WIS 60 and 112,500 vehicles per day just north of Silver Spring Drive by 2040.

-- Construction is likely to begin in 2022, pending the availability of funding.
+- Construction is likely to begin in fall of 2021, pending the availability of funding.

 Past (anything prior to today):